matrix-org/synapse/docs/usage/configuration/config_documentation.md

         For the default provider, the following settings are available:

-       * subject_claim: name of the claim containing a unique identifier for the user.
+       * `subject_claim`: name of the claim containing a unique identifier for the user.
 Defaults to 'sub', which OpenID Connect compliant providers should provide.

-       * picture_claim: name of the claim containing an url for the user's profile picture.
+       * `picture_claim`: name of the claim containing an url for the user's profile picture.
          Defaults to 'picture', which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.